 - Cornbread.
 What chili is complete without cornbread?
 I suggest this easy vegan jalapeno cornbread.

-- Vegan sour cream.
+- Sour cream.
 A delicious cold creamy contrast.
-Try this easy vegan sour cream that’s made from white beans and coconut milk.
+It’s hard to get sour cream where I live so I often substitute with creme fraiche or plain Greek yogurt.
+For vegans, try this easy vegan sour cream that’s made from white beans and coconut milk.

 - Lemon or lime wedges.
 As with most creamy bean dishes, a squeeze of citrus is the perfect complement.
 Serve your chili with wedges so everyone can adjust the amount to suit their own tastes.

-- Grated vegan cheese.
+- Grated cheese.
 Serve over hot chili so it melts and gets all gooey and stringy, or pop the cheese-topped chili under the grill for a minute or two.
-My favorite brands are Bute Island Sheese and Violife.
+I prefer strongly-flavored cheese paired with my chili, like a nice aged cheddar, but you can use whichever you prefer.
+Buy a block and grate the cheese yourself as pre-grated cheeses aren’ as flavorful and are often tossed with anticoagulants which also stop them from melting as easily.

 - Sliced avocado or guacamole.